sidharth-choudhary786/NLU-Assignment-1/Problem-4/README.md

 # Problem-4: Sports vs Politics Text Classification

 ## Overview
-This project addresses a binary text classification problem where news articles are classified into two categories: Sports and Politics.
-The objective is to compare different machine learning techniques and feature representations for document classification.
+This repository documents the work carried out for Problem-4 of Assignment-1 in the Natural Language Understanding course.
+The task focuses on binary text classification, where news articles are categorized as either Sports or Politics.

+The objective of this problem is not only to obtain high classification accuracy, but also to understand how feature representations and classical machine learning models behave on structured news text.

 ## Dataset
-The BBC News dataset was used for this task.
-The dataset was obtained in CSV format and contains news articles from multiple categories.
-For this problem, only the sports and politics categories were selected to form a binary classification dataset.
+The experiments were conducted using the BBC News dataset, which consists of professionally written news articles across multiple categories.
+For this task, only the Sports and Politics categories were selected to construct a binary classification problem.

+Dataset statistics:
 - Sports articles: 511
 - Politics articles: 417
 - Total documents used: 928

-An 80% training and 20% testing split was applied with stratified sampling.
+An 80% training and 20% testing split was applied using stratified sampling to preserve class proportions.

+The dataset exhibits strong lexical separation between the two categories, which simplifies classification but may lead to optimistic performance estimates.

 ## Feature Representation
 The following feature extraction techniques were explored: